 So, run the Discord app on the desktop.
 When it doesn’t start or shows up the grey screen, run the web version of Discord and sign in.
 This will most probably reset the account on the Discord app and it should start running normally.

-Method 4: Delete AppData Contents
+4. Uninstall Discord and Delete AppData Contents

 If the above methods didn’t work then it’s time to uninstall and reinstall the Discord App.
 However, simply uninstalling and reinstalling the app doesn’t seem to solve the issue.
 For a lot of users, uninstalling the app and then deleting the contents of the AppData seemed to work.
 Once the contents are deleted, the reinstall of the Discord app resolved the issue completely.